-- 12.1 We may share personal data that we hold about data subjects, with other organisations, without consent, where we have a lawful basis for doing so.
-Such organisations include the Department for Education and Education and Skills Funding Agency "ESFA", Ofsted, health authorities and professionals, the Local Authority, examination bodies, other organisations, and other organisations where we have a lawful basis for doing so. - 12.2 The school will inform data subjects of any sharing of their personal data unless we are not legally required to do so, for example where personal data is shared with the police in the investigation of a criminal offence. - 12.3 In some circumstances we will not share safeguarding information.
-Please refer to our Child Protection Policy. - 12.4 Further detail is provided in our Record of Processing Activities.
+12.1.
+We may share personal data that we hold about data subjects, with other organisations, without consent where we have a lawful basis for doing so.
+Such organisations include the Department for Education and Education and Skills Funding Agency "ESFA", Ofsted, health authorities and professionals, the Local Authority, examination bodies, other organisations, and other organisations where we have a lawful basis for doing so.

+12.2.
+The organisation will inform data subjects of any sharing of their personal data unless we are not legally required to do so, for example, where personal data is shared with the police in the investigation of a criminal offence.

+12.3.
+In some circumstances, we will not share safeguarding information.
+Please refer to our Child Protection Policy.

+12.4.
+Further detail is provided in our Record of Processing Activities.